5 Year Agreement (5YA) funding

-We will review your 5YA budget after Year 3 of your 5YA programme.
+We'll review your 5YA budget after Year 3 of your 5YA programme.
 The review will take into account changes in your school roll.
-Your budget may be increased if it has grown.
+Your budget may be increased if it's grown.
 The budget will not be reduced if your roll drops.

-If you are making major changes to your 10YPP, you will need to talk with your property advisor and then update your 10YPP and send it to the Ministry for approval.
+If you're making major changes to your 10YPP, you'll need to talk with your property advisor and then update your 10YPP and send it to the Ministry for approval.